helicalAI/helical/docs/model_cards/scgpt.md

 ## Model Purpose

-**Intended Use:**
-- Research in single-cell genomics and bioinformatics
+**Broader research applications:**
-- Cell type annotation and data integration in single-cell studies
+- Cell type annotation
-- Educational purposes in the context of multi-omics data analysis

-**Out-of-Scope Use Cases:**
-- Direct clinical decision making without human oversight
-- Applications outside the scope of single-cell multi-omics analysis
+- Perturbation response prediction
+- Batch correction on integrating multiple scRNA-seq datasets
+- Integrative representation learning for single-cell multi-omic data
+- Gene regulatory network inference

 ## Training Data

 **Data Sources:**
-- Publicly available single-cell RNA-seq, ATAC-seq, and other omics databases from CELLxGENE and other repositories
+- Publicly available datasets are described in [Data availability](https://www.nature.com/articles/s41592-024-02201-0#data-availability) in the manuscript

 **Data Volume:**
 - Pre-trained on data from over 33 million human cells under non-disease conditions.
-This comprehensive dataset encompasses a wide range of cell types from 51 organs or tissues, and 441 studies.
+This comprehensive dataset encompasses a wide range of cell types from 51 organs or tissues, and 441 studies

 **Preprocessing:**
 - Standardized to remove low-quality cells and sequences
 - Normalization and scaling to ensure consistency across datasets
+- Value binning technique to convert all expression counts into relative values

 ## Model Performance

 **Evaluation Metrics:**
-- Accuracy, Precision, Recall, F1-Score for tasks like cell type annotation, data imputation, and perturbation response prediction
+- Classification metrics: Accuracy, Precision, Recall, Macro F1

-**Performance Benchmarks:**
-- Cell Type Annotation: Precision > 0.8 for most cell types
-- Perturbation Prediction: Outperformed other methods in predicting post-perturbation changes with significant margins
+- Biological conservation metrics: NMIcell, ARIcell, ASWcell
+- Batch correction metrics: ASWbatch, GraphConn

 **Testing Data:**
 - Held-out subsets of the training dataset
 - Additional external validation datasets from independent studies

-## Ethical Considerations

-**Bias and Fairness:**
-- Ensured diverse representation of cell types and conditions in the training data
-- Ongoing evaluation for biases, particularly those impacting underrepresented cell types or conditions

-**Privacy:**
-- All training data sourced from public databases with appropriate usage permissions
-- No use of private or sensitive genetic data without explicit consent

-**Mitigations:**
-- Regular audits of model outputs to detect and correct biases
-- Collaboration with ethicists and domain experts to ensure responsible use

 ## Model Limitations

 **Known Limitations:**

-- May not generalize well to rare cell types or novel conditions not represented in the training data
-- Performance may vary across different sequencing technologies and experimental conditions
+- The current pretraining does not inherently mitigate batch effects, and thus the model’s zero-shot performance could be constrained on datasets with substantial technical variation
+- Evaluating the model is also complex, given the frequent absence of definitive biological ground truths and the variation in data quality

 **Future Improvements:**
-- Continuous integration of new data sources and modalities
-- Enhancements in model architecture to better handle rare cell types and novel conditions
+- Pretraining on a larger-scale dataset with more diversity, including multi-omic data, spatial omics and various diseased conditions
+- Incorporation of perturbation and temporal data in the pretraining stage, enabling the model to learn causal relationships and infer how genes and cells respond to changes over time
+-Development of techniques that allow the pretrained model to understand and adapt to different tasks and contexts in a zero-shot setting without the need for fine-tuning

 ## How to Use

 **Input Format:**
-- Standard single-cell RNA-seq, ATAC-seq, and other omics data formats (e.g., CSV, H5AD)
+- The input to scGPT consists of three main components:
+(1) gene (or peak) tokens, (2) expression values (cell-by-gene matrix) and (3) condition tokens

 **Output Format:**
-- JSON format with predicted cell types, imputed data, and integrated multi-modal data
+- Gene and cell embeddings, JSON format with predicted cell types and integrated multi-modal data

 **Example Usage:**
 ```python